tireddy2/PQC_JOSE_COSE/draft-reddy-cose-jose-pqc-kem.md

 * The derived key is generated using the process explained in {{encrypt}} and used to encrypt the CEK.

-* The parameter "kem-ct" MUST include the output ('ct') from the PQ-KEM algorithm, encoded using base64url.
+* The parameter "ek" MUST include the output ('ct') from the PQ-KEM algorithm, encoded using base64url.

 * The JWE Encrypted Key MUST include the base64url-encoded encrypted CEK.

 * The 'enc' (Encryption Algorithm) header parameter MUST specify a content encryption algorithm from the JSON Web Signature and Encryption Algorithms registry, as defined in {{JOSE-IANA}}.

-* The recipient MUST base64url decode the ciphertext from "kem-ct".
+* The recipient MUST base64url decode the ciphertext from "ek".
 Subsequently, it is used to derive the key, through the process defined in {{decrypt}}.
 The derived key will then be used to decrypt the CEK.

 # Post-Quantum KEM in COSE